 These Pistachio White Chocolate Chunk Cookies are made with a browned butter dough and filled with chopped white chocolate and pistachios.
 These unique cookies are incredibly delicious!

 I’ve said it before, and I’ll say it again: white chocolate is soo underrated.
-Okay – maybe some people don’t think that it’s “real” chocolate (with cocoa powder & all that dark chocolate-y stuff), but it’s still amazingly delicious, so why the heck does it matter?!
+Okay – maybe some people don’t think that it’s “real” chocolate (with cocoa powder & all that dark chocolate-y stuff), but it’s still amazingly delicious and it’s made with cacao butter, so I argue that it’s still true chocolate.

 The base recipe I used for these cookies is a personal favorite of mine.
 It produces a thick, dense, and chewy cookie with perfectly crisp edges.
 I absolutely adore how they stay so round and puffy!
 I used browned butter (browned & then cooled), and paired with the brown sugar, the cookie dough itself develops such an amazing, caramelly flavor.

-The pistachios add gorgeous color, a little crunchy texture, and delicious nutty flavor to the cookies.
+The pistachios add gorgeous color, a little crunch, and delicious, nutty flavor to the cookies.
 And of course…the white chocolate!
-Now, now – listen up, because this is important: –> do not use white chocolate chips.
+Now, now—listen up, because this is important…

 These cookies are proven favorites, and got totally devoured when I left them out at our house when we had people over.
-I hope you love them as much as I (and all my guests!) did :).
+I hope you love them as much as I (and all my guests) did.
+Enjoy!

 Ingredients

-- 1 stick butter, browned and cooled to room temperature
+- 1 stick unsalted butter, browned and cooled to room temperature

 - 2 tablespoons white sugar